Scotland: There was anger but time now to get over Ireland - WHIZ News

 The squad’s been stewing on the loss to their Six Nations rival for three days.

-Scotland was completely outplayed.
-Lacked aggression and energy in the words of coach Gregor Townsend in the immediate aftermath.
+Scotland was completely outplayed, lacking aggression and energy in the words of coach Gregor Townsend in the immediate aftermath.
 They were never in it.
 Desperate disappointment inside the squad has been exacerbated by furious criticism from fans and commentators back home.

 Scotland’s recent history of poor starts in games isn’t over.
 The Scots conceded three tries and were down 19-3 after 25 minutes.